krprzenioslo/Hystrixwiki2/FAQ.md

 <a name='TransitiveDependencies'/>
 ## What about transitive dependencies?

-Transitive dependencies and thus transitive calls to HystrixCommands is expected and okay.
+Transitive dependencies and thus transitive calls to HystrixCommands are expected and okay.

 It does not negate the benefit of visibility and communicating resilience if I interact with a HystrixCommand which then happens to invoke others – the trust is given by the single command being interacted with at the top of the call.
 Anything below that is being used with the scope of the initial protection.

 The transitive commands provide modular fault tolerance for each piece of aggregate functionality required by the first command.

-Also, because all command executions are logged for a request, metrics on transitive HystrixCommands also become exposed even though the caller may not have directly invoked it.
+Also, because all command executions are logged for a request, metrics on transitive HystrixCommands are also exposed even though the caller may not have directly invoked it.

 [[images/transitive-commands-640.png]]